Oregon ousts Duke from NCAA women’s tournament

 In addition to Hebard’s production inside, sophomore guard Maite Cazorla scored 17 points while junior Lexi Bando added 15.
 They each made four 3-pointers.

+“Kyra was one of our best perimeter defenders so you just have to factor that into our defense,” Duke junior guard Lexie Brown said.
+“We held them in check at times and at times we just kind of had breakdowns.
+That’s all.”

-Only five teams shot 40 percent or better against Duke’s matchup zone this season.
-Notre Dame’s 51.7 percent shooting in the ACC tournament final was the best anyone had shot against Duke this season.
+Only five teams had previously shot 40 percent or better against Duke’s matchup zone this season.
+Notre Dame’s 51.7 percent shooting in the ACC Tournament final was the best anyone had shot against Duke this season.

-But Oregon found a way to shoot 45 percent with precision passing and strong decision-making against the Blue Devils defense.
+“I felt Lexie played extremely hard,” McCallie said, “and had a very strong game and attacked and did many, many things out there that needed to be done and sometimes needed to be done by two people and not just one.”

-But Duke was undone by 38.8 percent shooting, including just 2-of-15 from behind the 3-point line.
+Duke was undone by 38.8 percent shooting, including just 2 of 15 from behind the 3-point line.
+Junior guard Rebecca Greenwell, who averaged 16.7 points this season, made just 3 of 11 shots and missed all six of her 3-pointers.

+“I don’t really have answer for that,” Greenwell said.
+“They just weren’t going in.
+They felt good coming out of the hand.
+I probably just should have just tried to get to the basket more because they weren’t going in.
+I should have attacked more and tried to get to the line.”

 Trailing by five points at halftime, Duke quickly closed the gap as Brown made her first two shots, including Duke’s first 3-pointer of the game.
 Her 17-foot jumper with 8:32 left in the third quarter sliced Oregon’s lead to 33-31.